webmastersmith/WGU_Cloud_Computing/D318_Cloud_Applications/Cloud_Applications_Quick_Study.md

   9. Perform a root cause analysis.
   10. Document findings, actions, and outcomes throughout the process.

-- Describe Security: WAF, ADC, IPS, IDS, DLP, NAC, Packet Brokers, HA Firewalls?
+- Describe Security: WAF, vADC, IPS, IDS, DLP, NAC, Packet Brokers, HA Firewalls?
   - **WAF**: web application firewall.
 Work at Layer 7 to protect web applications from common attacks like cross-site scripting, cross-site forgery, SQL injections and DDoS.
-  - **ADC**: Application Delivery Controller.
+  - **vADC**: Virtual Application Delivery Controller.
 Load balances traffic across multiple servers and provides additional security features like URL filtering and denial-of-service (DoS) protection.
 Typically, these devices are placed in a DMZ.
   - **IPS**: Intrusion Protection System.
 Monitor and Prevent malicious activity.
 Dynamically blocks the connection and traffic identified as a threat.
   - **IDS**: Intrusion Detection System. **Monitors** network traffic for malicious activity and prevents or **alerts** on detected threats.
 Passive devices that match network traffic and patterns against known vulnerabilities.
 Monitor/alert the network environment but do not stop.
   - **DLP**: Data Loss Prevention.
 Detects/Prevents data exfiltration.